mydehq/MyCTL/README.md

   <p><b>A powerful CLI to control your Linux Desktop</b></p>
 </div>

 MyCTL is a cli tool that provides a unified way to control common Linux desktop operations.
-It offers audio control, theme management, distro-agnostic package management, screenshot utilities, interactive menus, and more.
 While it integrates seamlessly with the MyDE desktop environment, MyCTL works independently on any Linux system.

 ---